rory-bedford/antelop-docs/docs/source/python/interactive.rst

 Basic usage
 -----------
-To use antelope's interactive mode, run the command `antelope-python` in the terminal, either in your conda environment, or with your singularity container alias set.
+To use antelop's interactive mode, run the command `antelop-python` in the terminal, either in your conda environment, or with your singularity container alias set.

 This command will prompt you for your database username and password.
 It will then establish a connection to the database, and will open an interactive IPython shell.
 All the database tables are automatically available as global variables.
 All the analysis functions, from both the standard library and your own analysis folders are available with the syntax `script_name.function()`.